SuPythony/Biodiverse-India/README.md

 A website showcasing the vivid biodiversity of India.
 Made for a school project.

-Made using SvelteKit, TailwindCSS and deployed with Netlify.
+Made using SvelteKit, Typescript, TailwindCSS, SCSS and deployed with Netlify.